-This past weekend I gave a seminar in Allentown, PA.
+I previously gave a seminar in Allentown, PA.
 The seminar was entitled “How to Lose Weight At Will” and for 2.5 hours I went through in great detail the foundational principles of using Naked Nutrition for fat loss.
-The attendees were great and seminar went off really well.
+The attendees were great and the seminar went off really well.
 As I was driving home that night (it is about 3 hours from Allentown to State College) I thought a lot about the seminar, the attendees’ questions, and the core message.

 I kept coming back to two main concepts/areas.
 Consistency and methodical changes.
 If you shaved down the entire 2.5 hour presentation, those two concepts would be what was left.
 Let’s look at consistency first and in a later article we’ll examine methodical changes.